Platinum-Saber/Infinite-Stack/SEM-3/CS2043-Operating Systems/Study Notes/Synchronization Tools.md

 Synchronization is essential for ensuring **correctness** in concurrent programming.
 Critical sections must be protected using synchronization tools like **Dekker's Algorithm**, **Peterson's Algorithm**, **semaphores**, **mutexes**, and **monitors**.
 Proper synchronization prevents race conditions, ensures mutual exclusion, and resolves issues like deadlock and starvation.
 Understanding and applying these tools is fundamental to building reliable and efficient concurrent systems.

 ---

-These notes provide a detailed overview of synchronization techniques, critical-section solutions, and examples of how synchronization tools can be applied to real-world problems.